 The closing date for online and postal applications is Friday 31st August 2018.You can download an application form from here and send it with a cheque/money order made payable to Trinity College Dublin number 1 account to: Damian McManus, Department of Irish and Celtic Languages, Room 4056, Arts Building, Trinity College Dublin, Dublin 2.
 Applications may be made in person by arrangement with Damian McManus by contacting him at 01-8961105 or at the e-mail address: email@example.com.

 The fee for the series is €85.
 The concession fee is €45.
 A concession rate is available to OAPs, second and third level students and people whose primary source of income is social welfare, health board or a government-sponsored employment scheme.

 Time, Place and Duration

 This is an evening course.
-There will be one lecture per week over a twelve-week term, starting the week commencing 28th September, with a one-week break in the term (9th-13th November).
+There will be one lecture per week over a twelve-week term, starting the week commencing 10th September, with a two-week break in the term (22nd and 29th October)(Ten classes).
 The classes take place on Monday evenings from 6pm to 7pm.
-They will be held in Room 5033 in the Arts Building.
+They will be held in Room TBA in the Arts Building.
 Contact Caoimhe ní Bhraonáin at firstname.lastname@example.org with any further queries.